Rissa (artist)

 Rissa (born Karin Martin on 22 June 1938 in Rabenstein near Chemnitz), is a German artist and former professor at the Kunstakademie Düsseldorf.
 In 1964 she adopted the artist name Rissa, derived from the Norwegian municipality, Rissa.

 Life

 In 1953 Karin Martin emigrated to the Federal Republic of Germany with her parents from the German Democratic Republic.
-From 1960 to 1965 she studied at the Kunstakademie Düsseldorf under Karl Otto Götz, her classmates being HA Schult, Gerhard Richter, Sigmar Polke and other important German artists.
+From 1960 to 1965 she studied at the Kunstakademie Düsseldorf under Karl Otto Götz, her classmates being HA Schult, Gerhard Richter, Sigmar Polke, Franz Erhard Walther and other to become significant German artists.
 In 1965 she married her professor.
 From 1969 to 2003, Rissa taught art at the Düsseldorf academy, first as a lecturer, then as a professor.

 From the early 1960s and in the 70s, she worked closely with her professor and husband Götz.
 In 1972, they published a book entitled, Probleme der Bildästhetik – Eine Einführung in die Grundlagen des anschaulichen Denkens.

 In 1977 she co-founded, with Astrid Feuser, Bernd Finkeldei, Udo Scheel and Norbert Tadeusz, the group Axiom.
 In 1997, she founded, with her husband, the K.O.Götz und Rissa-Stiftung.